prem-479/sentrix_ML_IA/README.md

   Frontend: open index.html in browser
 ```

-Open https://prem-479.github.io/sentrix_ML_IA/ and enter your machine's IP in the Server Address field.
+Go to https://prem-479.github.io/sentrix_ML_IA/, enter your machine's IP in the Server Address box, and you are done.

 ---